 Reassure your child.
-The event was not their fault, you love them, and it's OK for them to feel upset, angry, or scared.
+The event was not their fault, you love them, and it's okay for them to feel upset, angry, or scared.

 Don't pressure your child into talking.
 It can be very difficult for some kids to talk about a traumatic experience.
 A young child may find it easier to draw a picture illustrating their feelings rather than talk about them.
 You can then talk with your child about what they've drawn.

 Be honest.
-While you should tailor the information you share according to your child's age, it’s important to be honest.
+While you should tailor the information you share according to your child's age and personality, honesty is important.
 Don't say nothing's wrong if something is wrong.

-Do “normal” things with your child, things that have nothing to do with the traumatic event.
-Encourage your child to seek out friends and pursue games, sports, and hobbies that they enjoyed before the traumatic event.
-Go on family outings to the park or beach, enjoy a games night, or watch a funny or uplifting movie together.
+Do “normal” activities with your child that have nothing to do with the traumatic event.
+Encourage your child to seek out friends and pursue games, sports, and hobbies that they enjoyed before the incident.
+Go on family outings to the park, enjoy a games night, or watch a movie together.

-Physical activity can burn off adrenaline, release mood-enhancing endorphins, and help your child to sleep better at night.
+Physical activity can burn off adrenaline, release mood-enhancing endorphins, and help your child or teen sleep better at night.

-- Offer to participate in sports, games, or physical activities with your child.
+Offer to participate in sports, games, or physical activities with your child.
 If they seem resistant to get off the couch, play some of their favorite music and dance together.
-Once children get moving, they start to feel more energetic.
+Once a child gets moving, they'll start to feel more energetic.

 Focus on overall diet rather than specific foods.
 Kids should be eating whole, minimally processed food—food that is as close to its natural form as possible.

 Limit fried food, sweet desserts, sugary snacks and cereals, and refined flour.
-These can all exacerbate symptoms of traumatic stress in kids.
+These can all negatively affect a child’s mood.

 Cook more meals at home.
 Restaurant and takeout meals have more added sugar and unhealthy fat so cooking at home can have a huge impact on your kids' health.
 If you make large batches, cooking just a few times can be enough to feed your family for the whole week.